gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

+List all the brands.
 A brand is the name under which a product is being sold.
-Use this API to list all the brands.
-You can pass optionally filter the brands by the department.
-If successful, returns a paginated list of brands specified in `BrandListingResponse`

 *Returned Response:*